 Exception: Hunters 12–15 years old may hunt unsupervised after successfully completing a hunter education course.
-Special restrictions may apply on WMAs and Federal Areas (see Federal Area Regulations).
+Special restrictions may apply on WMAs (see Specific WMAs) and Federal Areas (see Federal Areas).

 HUNTERS AGE 16–25 are required to have a hunter education card when purchasing a season hunting license and must be in possession while hunting.